 Lipscomb University ("Lipscomb" or the "University") is committed to providing and maintaining a safe and secure environment for the entire Lipscomb community.
-In order to accomplish this mission, the cooperation and assistance of all Lipscomb students, faculty and staff is needed.
+The cooperation and assistance of all Lipscomb students, faculty and staff is needed to accomplish this mission.

-This Annual Security Report is published by Lipscomb's Office of Security and Safety (the "Department of Security") in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act").
+This Annual Security Report is published by Lipscomb's Office of Security and Safety ("Lipscomb University Department of Security") in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act").
 By reporting crimes accurately and promptly, members of the Lipscomb community are assisting their fellow community members in making informed decisions on personal safety and property protection.
-This Annual Security Report presents statistics of crimes reported to the Department of Security and other persons in responsible positions across campus for the previous calendar year.
+This Annual Security Report presents statistics of crimes reported to the Lipscomb University Department of Security and other persons in responsible positions across campus for the previous calendar year.